andreacomo/alfresco-annotations/README.md

 Since Alfresco 5, you can choose to use standard annotations ```org.alfresco.repo.policy.annotation.Behaviour``` and ```org.alfresco.repo.policy.annotation.BehaviourBean```.
 ### @JsExtension
 JavaScript API is easy and succinct in Alfresco, always powerful but sometimes not enought!
-To plug a new feature from Java is easy:
+To plug a new feature in from Java is easy:

 ```java
 @JsExtension("hello")